bogdanndamian/monsters-rolodex/README.md

   Hi,

-     This a small fun ReactJS app.
+     This is a small & fun ReactJS app.
      Published on GitHub Pages  : https://bogdanndamian.github.io/monsters-rolodex/

       Kudos  to  ->  Complete React Developer in 2021 (w/ Redux, Hooks, GraphQL)  Created by  Andrei Neagoie and Yihua Zhang.